Memory Care At Poydras Home

 Care Options at Poydras Home

 Poydras Home offers a full continuum of care on our New Orleans campus, which means residents don’t have to move to a different community if their needs change over time.
+Our healthcare staff continuously monitors each resident’s well-being and will recommend transitions between care levels when different supports are needed.

-Assisted Living vs. Alzheimer’s Care
+Traditional Assisted Living vs. Assisted Living Memory Care

 Traditional Assisted Living is designed for older adults who need some support with daily tasks but retain higher degrees of independence.
 Residents at this care level can self-direct large parts of their days.

-Memory Care is appropriate when cognitive changes affect safety or behavior to a degree that traditional Assisted Living can no longer accommodate.
+Assisted Living Memory Care is appropriate when cognitive changes affect safety or behavior to a degree that traditional Assisted Living can no longer accommodate.
 Memory Care offers a higher staff-to-resident ratio, a more structured environment, secured spaces, and specialized programming.
+Some residents begin with traditional Assisted Living and transition to Memory Care as their needs progress.
+Our team works closely with families to recognize when that transition is appropriate.

-Alzheimer’s Care vs. Nursing Care
+Assisted Living Memory Care vs. Nursing Care

-Memory Care Assisted Living and Nursing Care serve different needs.
-Memory Care Assisted Living focuses on cognitive support, behavior management, and daily functioning within a homelike setting.
+Assisted Living Memory Care and Nursing Care serve different needs.
+Assisted Living Memory Care focuses on cognitive support, behavior management, and daily functioning within a homelike setting.
 It’s often the best fit for residents whose primary challenges are memory-related.
+Nursing Care provides a higher level of medical and clinical support for residents navigating complex, ongoing health needs and/or heightened mobility needs often in addition to cognitive decline.

 Schedule A Tour Of New Orleans Alzheimer’s Care At Poydras Home

-Reach out to us by phone at 504-897-0535 or through our website form to inquire about residency or respite stays.
+Choosing Assisted Living Memory Care for someone you love is one of the most significant decisions a family can face.
+We know it comes with questions, uncertainty, and often, emotion.
+Reach out to us by phone at 504-897-0535 or through our website form to inquire about residency.
 A member of our team will follow up to answer your questions, learn about your loved one’s situation, and help you determine the best next step.

 We’re proud to be a trusted option for Alzheimer’s care and memory support in New Orleans.